alasca-association/tarook/docs/user/guide/rook/upgrades.rst

    (Please select your target version on the Documentation page)

 2. Determine which rook version is currently deployed.
-It should be the currently configured rook version in your managed-k8s cluster configuration file.
+It should be the currently configured rook version in your managed YAOOK/K8s cluster configuration file.
 To be sure, you can check the actual deployed version with the following commands: